CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_demo_09.png" alt="Download file" width="600" />

 ## Decrypting a file
-After downloading the file, we'll move to the command line.
+After downloading the file, move to the command line.
 Navigate to the directory you saved `decrypt.py` and `requirements.txt` from the [Gathering the tools](#gathering-the-tools) section.

 <img src="assets/img/decrypt_demo_10.png" alt="Directory with decryption tool" width="450" />